marthadinsdale/hpdm139_example/README.md

 | **05_main_figures.R**            | Combines individual plots into the final figures used in the manuscript.                                                                    |
 | **06_supplementary.R**           | Produces all supplementary tables and figures in the paper.                                                                                 |

+If you want to reproduce the analysis, run each of the following analysis scripts in order.
 All outputs are saved to the output/ folder.

 ## Software Requirements